 Both the SX70 and the D6 are recent models that are part of the current product line-up.
 The SX70 replaced the earlier Canon SX60 , while the D6 followed on from the Nikon D5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Nikon D6 Manual.
+Further information on the features and operation of the SX70 and D6 can be found, respectively, in the Canon SX70 Manual (free pdf) or the online Nikon D6 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Canon SX70 and the Nikon D6?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot SX70 HS:

 - Maximized detail: Lacks an anti-alias filter to exploit the sensor's full resolution potential.

 - More framing info: Has an electronic viewfinder that displays shooting data.

 - More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - More selfie-friendly: Has an articulated screen that can be turned to be front-facing.

 - Ready to shoot: Comes with a built-in lens, while the D6 requires a separate lens.

 - More compact: Is smaller (127x91mm vs 160x163mm) and thus needs less room in the bag.